Malekkos/Lock-and-Key/README.md

 TODO Today:

-~~ Logout button. useEffect, maybe? have it checking the same stuff as home for already logged in, replacing the register button if credentials exist inside of localStorage.
-Would replace it to Log Out.
-Can probably forgo a warning box, not really necessary considering the scope of the project(tiny).

  ~~ Develop the first coding game, catching the Kevin James.
 Will likely be a javascript animation type of deal, I need to read up a little or watch a video on it.
 Should be that we have an icon that kinda runs away from the mouse when getting close.

 TODO LATER: